Medically reviewed by Drugs.com. Last updated on Feb 10, 2022.

 Etonogestrel is to be given only by or under the direct supervision of a trained healthcare professional.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For etonogestrel, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to etonogestrel or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies on the relationship of age to the effects of etonogestrel implant have not been performed in the geriatric population. etonogestrel should not be used in elderly women.
+Appropriate studies on the relationship of age to the effects of etonogestrel implant have not been performed in the geriatric population.
+Etonogestrel is not indicated for use in elderly women.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.